NomotoK/MCQ-Scanner/README.md

 # MCQ-Scnner

-### This is the first closed beta release of MCQ-Scanner.
-Hello World!

 MCQ-Scanner is a web app that allows you to upload answer sheets and sample answers to your test papers for automatic scoring.
 The results will be downloaded as a csv file.